suneelpatel/Python-for-Beginners/README.md

 #Table of Content
-1. Learned About Python History, Definition, Characteristics
+1. Learned About Python (History, Definition, Characteristics)
 2. Downloading & Installation
+3. Python Applications
 3. Python Keywords
 4. Python Identifiers
 5. Python Literals
 6. Python Operators

+# 1. Learned About Python (History, Definition, Characteristics)

-# What is Python?
+## What is Python?
 * Created in 1991 by Guido Van Rossum
 * Named after Monty Python’s Flying Circus
-* Is an interpreted, Object-Oriented, High Level Programming Language with dynamic semantics
+* Is an interpreted, Object-Oriented, High Level Programming Language with dynamic semantics.
 * Gained popularity because of its clear syntax and readability

 ## What experts have to say about Python?